 On rare occasions, due to a serious incident, a suspension from school may need to be put in place.
-The Head of School will then inform the parents, Executive Headteacher and will be reported to the BET Board as part of the monitoring process.
+The Head of School will then inform the parents, Executive Headteacher be reported to the Thinking School Academy Trust for monitoring.